Pyreweb/batchCollection/README.md

     toInsert.push(myData);
 });
 magicSyncer.setData(toInsert);
-//We should erase only if we have datas to insert if (myLotsOfData.length > 0) {
+//We should erase only if we have datas to insert or else it would empty the whole DB (by design) if (myLotsOfData.length > 0) {
     magicSyncer.deleteAll();
 }